jimka2001/clojurein-student/doc/unit-0.md

 ![PASS](img/intra-pass.png)

-If the tests fails, you'll be able to see the failure message.
+If the tests fail, you'll be able to see the failure message.

 ![FAIL](img/intra-fail.png)